Healthy Eating When Dining Out

 Planned Leftovers: Many find that asking for a takeout container at the beginning of the meals helps with portion control, as many restaurants provide quite large portions.

-Side Strategies: Check out the “side dish” menu; they often include healthful options such as steamed vegetables, salads or other side entrees.
+Side Strategies: Check out the “side dish” menu; they often include healthful options as side entrees.
 Don’t be shy about asking for substitutions or extra vegetables instead of the starch portion if that is right for you.

 Get Familiar: If you travel or frequently eat out, get to know what’s easily available and consistent with your health goals.
 It may be a family-owned restaurant that can treat you individually or a coffee shop chain that has easily available prepackaged healthful meal choices.
 Even fast food restaurants have healthful choices such as simple sandwiches, salads, and water; however, these are not the highly marketed menu items.

 Eating out is a reality for many and knowing your needs is the key.
 Meeting with a registered dietitian/nutritionist for individualized advice based on your needs, patterns, budgets and health goals can help make meal planning much more relaxed and enjoyable.

 The articles provided on this website are for informational purposes only.
 In addition, it is written for a generic audience and not a specific case; therefore, this information should not be used for diagnostic or medical treatment.
 This site does not attempt to replace the patient-physician relationship and fully recommends the reader to seek out the best care from his/her physician and/or diabetes educator.